olcf/NewUserQuickStart/hands-on/jsrun_Job_Launcher/README.md

 <br>

 These flags will give most users the ability to create the resource layouts they desire but, as mentioned above, this is only a sub-set of the functionality available with `jsrun`.
+If you like to know more, you can check out the man page: `man jsrun`.

 ## Examples to Try on Your Own